Orange County Car Accident Attorney

 Most drivers have heard that car accidents typically occur close to home, with only about one percent happening more than fifty miles from home.
 When you consider that most of us do the bulk of our driving close to home, the statistic makes sense.

-We commute to work, take our children to school and to athletic practice and events, we go to the grocery store, the movies, to visit friends and to church.
 Residential neighborhoods are the primary spot for automobile accidents.
-Pedestrians who come out of nowhere, parked cars, reduced speed limits and children playing in the streets all increase the likelihood of a car accident.
+Pedestrians who come out of nowhere, parked cars, reduced speed limits, and children playing in the streets all increase the likelihood of a car accident.
 Many car accidents also occur in parking lots.

 How an Orange County Car Accident Attorney Can Help